 Coaching is not recommended if you are

-- Unwilling and unable to take action to change your current circumstances
+- Not ready to take full accountability for your current circumstances

-- Resistant to the opinions and guidance of others
+- Resistant to the opinions, ideas, and guidance of others

 - More invested in staying victimized at where you are now than taking deliberate actions to change your situation